easybuilders/easybuild/docs/Installation.rst

 Sanity check
 ~~~~~~~~~~~~

-Set your module path correctly and load the EasyBuild
+Set your module search path correctly and load the EasyBuild
 module with the specific version (see output of bootstrap script for more details)::

     module use $HOME/.local/easybuild/modules/all